jnozzi/cocoadev.com/SiteContent/General/UserIcon.markdown

 ----

-With all due respect, that's a kind of funny reason, considering you only have to link against the framework, and all you need to do is something like <code>[[NSData]] ''imageData = [[[[[ABAddressBook]] sharedAddressBook] me] imageData]; [[NSImage]] ''userImage = [[[[NSImage]] alloc] initWithData:imageData];</code>.
+With all due respect, that's a kind of funny reason, considering you only have to link against the framework, and all you need to do is something like     General/NSData *imageData = General/[[[ABAddressBook sharedAddressBook] me] imageData]; General/NSImage *userImage = General/[[NSImage alloc] initWithData:imageData];.
 If you used any other method, you would have much more code (it would certainly be much less simple).
 Don't be afraid to link!

 ----

 He or she wants to grab the user icon for any user on the machine; not just the user currently logged in, or those who happen to be in the address book.
-Also, keep in mind that if you do use the address book, the ''me'' method may return nil in some special cases.
+Also, keep in mind that if you do use the address book, the *me* method may return nil in some special cases.
 So, although it seems like a good solution for some projects, it's not what the original poster needs in this case.

 ----

 Yes, and I still have no good solution, the best I came up with was by using the users uid, e.g. for uid=503 then "/Library/Caches/com.apple.user503pictureCache.userImage" - this file is actually a tiff.
 (and older versions of OSX used to name it .tiff rather than .userImage)
- - Not sure if this would work if I wasn't admin...  [[RbrtPntn]]
+ - Not sure if this would work if I wasn't admin...
+General/RbrtPntn

 ----

 This is very bad to rely on.
-As the name implies, anything in <code>Caches</code> is, well, a cache, and can disappear at any moment.
-The contents of <code>Caches</code> exist only to make things faster, and anything stored there should be able to be recreated if deleted.
-The [[DirectoryServices]] approach is the correct one here.
+As the name implies, anything in     Caches is, well, a cache, and can disappear at any moment.
+The contents of     Caches exist only to make things faster, and anything stored there should be able to be recreated if deleted.
+The General/DirectoryServices approach is the correct one here.